jnk0le/random/pipeline cycle test/doc/cortex_m85.md

 availability of results from predicated instruction to unpredicated ones depends on the availability of condition flags.\
 The result is available in stage EXn a cycle later than (implied) result of flag setting instructions would be available in EXn stage\
-Generating flags 2 (in EX2) or 3 (in EX3) cycles ahead of predication allows forwarding.\
+Generating flags 2 (in EX2) or 3 (in EX3) cycles ahead of predication allows forwarding from EX1.\
 It doesn't matter if instruction was or wasn't predicated out.

 ```